bbauska/meta-react-basics/README.md

 So, the state values will live in FilterableProductTable.

-Add state to the component with the [useState() Hook.](https://react.dev/reference/react/useState) Hooks are special functions that let you "hook into" React.
+Add state to the component with the <a href="https://react.dev/reference/react/useState" target="_blank" rel="noopener noreferrer">useState()
+Hook.</a> Hooks are special
+functions that let you "hook into" React.
 Add two state variables at the top of FilterableProductTable and specify their initial state: